-- 6.127 Practical Descriptive Geometry (4 Lab Hrs/Wk) Term Units 2 This course gives a brief view of advanced drafting problems and takes the student further into the field of descriptive geometry principles.
+6.127 Practical Descriptive Geometry (4 Lab Hrs/Wk) Term Units 2 This course gives a brief view of advanced drafting problems and takes the student further into the field of descriptive geometry principles.
 In the production of detailed drawing from assembly drawing the principles of Descriptive Geometry are necessary to the skilled draftsman.
-Prerequisites: Third term standing or approval of department head. - 6.128 Strength of Materials (2 Class, 3 Lab Hrs/Wk) Term Units 3 This is a continuation of Strength of Materials I. In addition to advanced theory in the area of materials characteristics, field trips will be taken to enable the student to observe use of different materials in actual installations.
+Prerequisites: Third term standing or approval of department head.

+6.128 Strength of Materials (2 Class, 3 Lab Hrs/Wk) Term Units 3

+This is a continuation of Strength of Materials I. In addition to advanced theory in the area of materials characteristics, field trips will be taken to enable the student to observe use of different materials in actual installations.
 A continuation of material testing is included in the laboratory.
 Prerequisite: Strength of Materials 6.107 or equivalent.

 6.130 Struct.
-Analysis & Design (1 Class, 3 Lab Hrs/Wk) Term Units 2 The course deals with the determination of stresses induced by loads on structures of wood, steel, concrete, selections of appropriate structural members and suitable connections; loading conditions causing compression, tension, shear, torsion, and bending; practical design procedures, relating to various structural members, beams, girders, columns and footings.
-Prerequisites: Applied Mechanics 6.109 and Technical Mathematics 6.266 or equivalent.
+Analysis & Design (1 Class, 3 Lab Hrs/Wk) Term Units 2

+The course deals with the determination of stresses induced by loads on structures of wood, steel, concrete, selections of appropriate structural members and suitable connections; loading conditions causing compression, tension, shear, torsion, and bending; practical design procedures, relating to various structural members, beams, girders, columns and footings.
+Prerequisites: Applied Mechanics 6,109 and Technical Mathematics 6,266 or equivalent.

-- 6.131 Mapping and Computing (4 Lab Hrs/Wk) Term Units 2 Advanced map plotting, earthwork computation, field surveying from maps; legal description; subdivision planning and simulated problems of construction are used.
-Prerequisites: Surveying Computations 6.500 and Technical Mathematics 6.266 or eauiyalent. - 6.133 Mapping and Computing (6 Lab Hrs/Wk) Term Units 2
+6.131 Mapping and Computing (4 Lab Hrs/Wk) Term Units 2 Advanced map plotting, carthwork computation, field surveying from maps; legal description; subdivision planning and simulated problems of construction are used.

+description; subdivision planning and simulated problems of construction are used.
+Prerequisites: Surveying Computations 6.500 and Technical Mathematics 6.266 or equivalent.

+6.133 Mapping and Computing (6 Lab Hrs/Wk) Term Units 2 Advanced earthwork computation; office procedure; government surveys; surveying